-A rendering of the Drexel College of Medicine branch campus that will be built in West Reading through a partnership with Tower Health.
+A rendering of the Drexel College of Medicine branch campus that will be built in West Reading through an agreement with Tower Health.

 Tower Health has selected a location for construction of a 200,000-square-foot building for a four-year regional campus of Drexel University College of Medicine at Tower Health.
 A memorandum of understanding has been signed by Tower Health with Equus Capital Partners, Ltd. to build the new campus on Parcel 9 of The Knitting Mills redevelopment, which was formally known as The VF Outlets.
 The site, which is 0.6 miles from Reading Hospital, and selected in part for its proximity to the hospital, will be operational for the 2021-22 academic year.